 Here at PinnacleQuote, we can help you every step of the way, and make sure you’re getting the best coverage at the lowest rates.
-Above all, if your a smoker and your shopping for life insurance for seniors over 75, term life insurance will be very expensive.
+Above all, if you are a smoker and you shopping for life insurance for seniors over 75, term life insurance will be very expensive.

 Best Life Insurance Companies For Smokers

 - John Hancock

 Keep in mind, each carrier will look at each individual differently.
 There is no “one size fits all” in life insurance.

 Be honest with your medical history.
 Let your agent know if you smoke.
 So they can best determine which carrier to pair you with.

 Cheapest Life Insurance Rates For Smokers And Non-Smokers

 Let’s take a look at a comparison chart of life insurance rates…

 |40-year-old Male 20 year $500,000 Policy||40-year-old Male 20 year $500,000 policy|